rabbitmq/ra/doc/LOG.md

 This is the process where all writes initially go to.
 The WAL appends entries from all
-Ra nodes running on the current erlang node to a single file and calls `fsync(1)` after a certain number of writes have been performed _or_ there are no further write operations pending in it's mailbox.
+Ra servers running on the current erlang node to a single file and calls `fsync(1)` after a certain number of writes have been performed _or_ there are no further write operations pending in it's mailbox.
-After each batch it notifies each Ra node that had a write in that batch so that it can consider the entry written.
+After each batch it notifies each Ra server that had a write in that batch so that it can consider the entry written.

-The WAL writes each entry to a per-Ra-node ETS table (a "mem table") which the Ra node uses to read data from it's log.
+The WAL writes each entry to a per-Ra-server ETS table (a "mem table") which the Ra server uses to read data from it's log.

 The WAL tries to soak up load by dynamically increasing the max number of writes per batch, trading latency for throughput.